Organisation-404/.github/profile/README.md

 ## 👥 Who Can Join?
 We are **NOT** just another open-source community.
-Our contributors are passionate, skilled, and relentlessly focused on building secure and efficient tools 🛠️.
+Our contributors are passionate and skilled focused on building secure and efficient tools 🛠️.
 If you believe you have what it takes to **challenge yourself** and **contribute meaningfully** to cutting-edge cybersecurity projects, then this is the community for you. 🌟

 👀 **But remember**, we expect every contribution to be:
 - **Optimized for performance** 🚀